Meadow Making

 (brodiaea photo)

-Shrub and tree encroachment is a threat to our meadows and our site was.
+Shrub and tree encroachment is a threat to our meadows and our site was no exception.
 On my site, the nootka rose, snowberry, and oregon grape, had created a thicket which outcompeted any wildflowers and native grasses.
-Prior to European settlement, the people would regularly burn the meadows to remove the douglas fir and shrub encroachment and promote the wildflower meadows which were a major food source.
+Prior to European settlement, the meadows were burned to remove the douglas fir and shrub encroachment and promote the wildflowers which were a major food source.

 (thicket photo)